Emmy Andriesse

-Emmy Eugenie Andriesse (14 January 1914 in The Hague – 20 February 1953 in Amsterdam) was a Dutch photographer best known for her work with the Underground Camera group (De Ondergedoken Camera) during World War II.
+Emmy Eugenie Andriesse (14 January 1914 – 20 February 1953) was a Dutch photographer best known for her work with the Amsterdam Underground Camera group (De Ondergedoken Camera) during World War II.

 Early life and education

 Emmy Andriesse was the only child of liberal Jews Abraham Andriesse and Else Fuld, both working in textile companies.
 At age fifteen, she lost her mother, and since her father traveled internationally for work, she was raised by several aunts.

 From 1932 to 1937, after high school, Andriesse studied advertising design at the Academy of Fine Arts in The Hague founded in 1929 by designer Gerrit Kiljan.
 At the academy she belonged to a group of students around left-wing designer Paul Schuitema.
 She attended an experimental class taught by Paul Schuitema and Gerrit Kiljan, where she learnt photography and the use of photographs in posters, advertising and newspaper articles.
-In her final years of study, she lived in Voorburg in a 'community house' together with a group of politically conscious fellow students.
-Amongst the 15 or so residents were photographer Hans Wolf and academics Eva Loeb, Hans Ijzerman and Lex Metz.
+In her final years of study, between 1935 and 1937, she lived in Voorburg in a 'community house' together with a group of politically conscious fellow students.
+Amongst the 15 or so residents were photographer Hans Wolf and academics Eva Loeb, Hans (Johanna) IJzerman and Lex Metz.
 In this environment Andriesse and her friends came into contact with International Red Aid and various anti-fascist artists' organizations.
 Andriesse was a member of Nederlandsche Vereeniging voor Ambachts- en Nijverheidskunst (V.A.N.K.) the Dutch Association for Craft and Craft Art.
+Via this association Andriesse was involved in organizing the photo exhibition foto '37 in the Stedelijk Museum in Amsterdam, together with Carel Blazer and Cas Oorthuys.